Additional Payment and Checkout Features

 Important

 • The Square API version must be 2022-04-20 or later to use the collect_signature field.
-If the Square-Version in the request header isn't set, the request defaults to using the API version from the ${DEVELOPER_DASHBOARD_NAME}.
+If the Square-Version in the request header isn't set, the request defaults to using the API version from the Developer Console.
 For more information, see How Square API versioning works.

-The following command configures the Square Terminal checkout request to require signature collection:
+The following example demonstrates how to set up the Square Terminal checkout request to require signature collection:

 Create terminal checkout